bricrsa/fabric_resources/readme.md

 Automation and helper notebooks for mirroring from UC using tags and schemas [repo](https://github.com/bricrsa/fabric-databricks-mirror-helper)

+### Set up a lakehouse with shortcuts in another workspace via notebook; with semantic model

+Create shortcuts in another workspace from a schema enabled lakehouse [notebook](/notebooks/CreateShortcuts_blaster.ipynb) Copy a semantic model to another workspace, rebind it and refresh [notebook](/notebooks/01%20Direct%20Lake%20-%20Semantic%20Model%20and%20Report%20Deployment.ipynb)

 ### Copilot Prompt for searching the Fabric Roadmap

 Designed to work in Copilot in Bing on Edge browser.
 [Details of prompt](FabricRoadmapPrompt.md)